 This page shows a brief summary of what interesting things we can see in the sky this month.

-A more detailed version of 'What's Up' this month is available as a downloadable Word document right at the bottom of this page.
+A more detailed version of the 'What's Up' this month is available as a downloadable PDF document right at the bottom of this page.

 The Sun